Upcoming 7+ Exams

 Bute House General activity day - Same advice as for King’s in terms of behaviour and so on.

-We will be offering more interview practice sessions over the Christmas holidays and more revision, creative writing and mock exams - details will be sent next week.
+We will be offering interview practice sessions at half term including more revision, creative writing and mock exams.